jhyang13/LAMMPS-Metadynamics-Partitioning-of-Polymer-Mixtures/README.md

-# Partitioning of Polymer Mixtures into Confining Geometries using LAMMPS
+# Partitioning of Polymer Mixtures into Pores using LAMMPS

 ## LAMMPS Files
 `LAMMPS_template`